Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 ### Building your own Armbian image

+**mkspi repo is not up to date and building process will fail.
+Try to follow this steps https://github.com/Lebensgefahr/kingroon_kp3s_pro_v2/issues/3#issuecomment-2333484221**
 First of all clone [mkspi repository](https://github.com/redrathnure/armbian-mkspi) and build your own Armbian image.
 Assumed docker is already installed and you can resolve any issues caused by missing dependencies.

 ```bash